shad0wsong/NetCrackerProject/README.md

 <h1>Version 2.4</h1>
 Now project is protected with Spring Security.
 All passwords are Bcrypted.
 All actions must be Pre Authorized.ALso added roles and permissions for users </br>
 ![image](https://user-images.githubusercontent.com/101453514/159713210-e318fbb1-2cf6-48a3-8ec4-6b9332bf7b94.png)
+<h1>Version 2.5</h1>
+Added visibility for add delete and remove buttons.Now only ADMIN can see and use them</br>